 When you submit your BSA application, you will provide your bank account details using the ‘nominated bank account’ form.

-Further information on bank accounts is available in the BCT Taxation Guide for Landholders.
+Further information on bank accounts is available in the NSW Biodiversity Conservation Trust Taxation Guide for Landholders.

 4. Starting the BSA process